-Currently gold mining activities not only by the local people but also outsiders.
+The habitat of the waterbird species in the coastal district Sumalata and Ilangata district North Gorontalo regency flowing two major rivers.
+In this region there are artisanal gold mining activities were managed by the people.
+Currently, gold mining activities not only by the local people but also outsiders.
 Processing of gold ore was originally done by forming amalgam, which is an attempt to bind the gold ore with metal mercury.
 Then, the forms of amalgam burned to evaporate or release mercury that separate gold from grain rock or sand particles.
 Processing of gold and mercury vapor is generated in the form of sewage sludge and particles still contain mercury.
-This waste was then discharged through the rivers Ilangata and Buladu which empties into the northern coast of North Gorontalo regency.
+This waste was then discharged through the rivers Ilangata and Buladu which empties into the northern coast of North Gorontalo regency

 Coastal areas have has higher mercury concentrations than the open ocean.
 Increasing the depth will further increase the concentration of organic mercury element.
 Mercury concentrations associated with sediment in the river and estuary.
-The Buyat bay average mercury concentration in the body shells range from 0.5019 to 2.1529 ppm, and in the sediments ranged from 0.1150 to 1.2341 ppm [14].
+The Buyat bay average mercury concentration in the body shells range from 0,5019 to 2,1529 ppm, and in the sediments ranged from 0,1150 to 1,2341 ppm [14].

 Sediment in the river streams and coastal areas still containing Hg2+ ions, then the helps of bacteria will turn into dimethyl mercury (CH3)2Hg and methyl mercury ion (CH3Hg+).
-Volatile dimethyl mercury into the air and by physical factors in the air can be fused with rain water and back into the ground water, rivers and flows to the coastal waters.
-Methyl mercury is readily soluble in water and bound water in the tissues of organisms either through the process of bioaccumulation and biomagnifications through the food chain.
-Methyl mercury can be accumulated through a series of plankton, small fish, large fish, and bird predators resulting in enlargement of concentration (biomagnifications) up to hundred times to the peak level of tropic organisms.
-Methyl mercury in fish absorbed through the gills and through the food chain.
+Volatile dimethyl mercury into the air and by physical factors in the air can be fused with rain water and back into the ground water, rivers and flows to the coastal.
+Methyl mercury is readily soluble in water and bound water in the tissues of organisms either through the process of bioaccumulation and biomagnification through the food chain.
+Methyl mercury can be accumulated through a series of plankton, small fish, large fish, and bird predators resulting in enlargement of concentration (biomagnification) up to hundred times to the peak level of tropic organisms.
+Methyl mercury of fish absorbed through the gills and the food chain.
 The largest number concentration found in carnivorous fish.
-Concentrations of metal mercury were harmful to aquatic biota as a result of methylation from remobilization and other processes that occur in water [15].
+Concentrations of mercury were harmful to aquatic biota as a result of methylation from remobilization and other processes that occur in water [15].

-When the organisms that consume methyl mercury deficiency of enzyme to reduce the mercury content, then methyl mercury will accumulate in the fat tissues of organisms concerned.
+When organisms that consume methyl mercury deficiency of enzyme to reduce the mercury content, then methyl mercury will accumulate in the fat tissues of organisms concerned.
 When the organism is then eaten by a predator, then the fat is absorbed in the intestine and accumulate in the fat tissues of predators.
 Every level of the food chain there were energy losses, therefore predators must consume more prey in the sense of taking lipophilic substances or fats from their prey.
-Croteau et al. [9] shows that bioaccumulation and bioconcentration of methyl mercury in adipose tissue in tropic levels, as follows: zooplankton, small nekton, other invertebrates, fish, predatory birds and larger animals that eat these fish also consumes the higher mercury.
-This process explains by reference [5] that is why predatory fish such as shark or other predator birds have higher concentrations of mercury, for example, in fish tissue contains mercury around 0.01 ppm while the shark contains mercury greater than 1 ppm.
+Reference [9] shows that bioaccumulation and bioconcentration of methyl mercury in adipose tissue in tropic levels, as follows: zooplankton, small nekton, other invertebrates, fish, predatory birds and larger animals that eat these fish also consumes the higher mercury.
+This process explains by reference [5] that is why predatory fish such as shark or other predator birds have higher concentrations of mercury, for example, in fish tissue contains mercury around 0,01 ppm while the shark contains mercury greater than 1 ppm.